Stop Condensation In Your Log Cabin With Expert Advice. Keep Your Cabin Dry

 DIY Solutions: Simple Techniques to Stop Condensation in Garden Buildings

-We all use the garden shed, summer house and garden workshops for storage and the job we would like it to do is to keep all our garden accessories dry and away from the weather.
-However, it’s important to ensure you have good ventilation in the building to stop damp air building up.
-This is not normally a problem as most sheds and workshops have a little space around the door and sometimes a space near roof level.
+We all use the garden shed, summer house and garden workshops for storage, and the job we would like it to do is to keep all our garden accessories dry and away from the weather.
+However, ensuring good ventilation is essential to prevent damp air from building up.
+This is not usually a problem as most sheds, cabins, and workshops have a little space around the door and sometimes a space near the roof level.

-This is good as this will allow air to flow through the shed removing musty, damp air and also helping to remove some heat during our summers.
+This is good as it will allow air to flow through the shed, remove musty and damp air, and help remove some heat during our summers.

-It’s the sun shining is on the roof, which is normally black or green, and facing the sun, this is the cause of this heat.
-The temperature in the shed then rises and makes it a little uncomfortable to work in or to be in.
-It’s also possible that the boards will shrink slightly, but don’t worry too much about that as they will expand again when the weather cools down and get a little damper.
+The sun shining on the roof, which is normally black or green and facing the sun, causes this heat.
+The temperature in the shed then rises, making it a little uncomfortable to work in or to be in.
+It’s also possible that the boards will shrink slightly, but don’t worry too much about that, as they will expand again when the weather cools down and gets a little damper.

 How to Keep Your Workshop Condensation-Free: Proven Tips

-During the winter is the main time to worry.
-Being closed up can allow fungal spores to multiply and this can spread to the timber of the building, encouraging rot.
-Also, human activity or keeping animals in there can make it worse, so ensure that the shed is ventilated on a regular basis.
+The primary time to worry is during the winter.
+Being closed up can allow fungal spores to multiply, which can spread to the building’s timber, encouraging rot.
+Also, human activity or keeping animals there can worsen it, so ensure the building is ventilated regularly.

-Ventilation can be helped by understanding how air moves about.
-As air warms up it gathers a little moisture and will rise drawing in cooler air underneath, until that warms up and rises.
-This helps to draw air in from outside with the warm (dampish) air leaving through the vents close to the top of the garden shed walls.
+Understanding how air moves can help with ventilation.
+As air warms up, it gathers a little moisture and rises, drawing in cooler air underneath until that warms up and rises.
+This helps draw air in from outside, with the warm (dampish) air leaving through the vents close to the walls of the garden building.

 Say No to Dampness: Effective Measures to Eliminate Condensation in Summer Houses

-Another area to consider is to ensure you leave a gap between your garden shed and any wall or buildings.
-This is not normally a problem as the roof, which overhangs, will stop you placing your shed directly next to the wall.
-There is normally no need to be concerned with any building control issues because, as a rule, they don’t relate to garden sheds.
-However, it’s always a good idea to check with your local council if you are thinking of building right next to a wall or other building.
+Another area to consider is leaving a gap between your building and any wall or buildings.
+This is not usually a problem as the roof, which overhangs, will prevent you from placing your shed directly next to the wall.

-By following simple guidelines you can extend the life of your garden shed quite considerably.
+By following simple guidelines, you can extend the life of your garden cabin quite considerably.
 The reduction in condensation created will make for a drier building.
-It will also help to keep your valuables from the garden drier and ready to be used, rather than ending up covered in mildew.
+It will also help to keep your valuables from the garden drier and ready to be used rather than ending up covered in mildew.

 Frequently Asked Questions (FAQ) Log Cabins Condensation